wrh2/dirt_simple/README.md

 # Dirt Simple

-A simple circular FIFO stack implemented in C.
+A __very__ simple circular FIFO stack implemented in C for embedded systems.

-It is designed to be simple, easy to read and easy to use.
+It is designed to be as simple as possible, easy to read and easy to use.

-This code is ideal for embedded environments.
+## Features

+* Static implementation, stack size and data types can easily be adjusted with #define's
+* Underflow and overflow detection